jashjamie5/Flas-Usd-t/README.md

 our bot will do all the steps in Seconds !

-find our bot on Tgrm : @galiciaflasherbot
+find our bot on Tgrm : https://t.me/galiciaflasherbot

 .